 - 1. Increase capacity to deliver training for trades that are in demand, based on the high-volume trades listed in Appendix A. - 2.
 Support innovative approaches to in-class training delivery.
-Demonstrate how the new approach will improve upon existing methods. - Projects may include, but not be limited to: - o Investing in technology and/or equipment to improve access to in-class training - 3.
-Investing in technology and/or equipment to support online and/or virtual learning Include partnerships with employers/industry/sector. - Demonstrate how the partnership(s) will benefit the apprenticeship system, for both employers and apprentices, as well as contribute to the project and strengthen the proposal. - Projects may include: - Financial and/or in-kind contributions from employers; - Collaboration and/or support from multiple TDAs delivering the applicable trades
+Demonstrate how the new approach will improve upon existing methods. - Projects may include, but not be limited to: - Investing in technology and/or equipment to improve access to in-class training - 3.
+Include partnerships with employers/industry/sector. - Demonstrate how the partnership(s) will benefit the apprenticeship system, for both employers and apprentices, as well as contribute to the project and strengthen the proposal. - Projects may include: - Financial and/or in-kind contributions from employers; - Collaboration and/or support from multiple TDAs delivering the applicable trades